 How to view the cached version of a page

 To see the cached version of a page, you first need to find the page in search results.
-Then, click on the small green arrow next to the URL.
+Then, click on the three dots next to the URL.

 Then, click ‘Cached’.